 If you believe your immersion teaching strategies could benefit from some outside help, you can ask other teachers who are part of a school-wide immersion program in subjects like the following.

 Playing sports is a terrific way to bring your students closer to the language they’re studying because it combines movement, fun and competitive spirit.

-Better yet, it places the focus on the physical activity rather than the language, making it less likely that your students feel like they’re “on the line.”
+Better yet, it places the focus on physical activity rather than language, making it less likely that your students feel like they’re “on the line” with the target language.

 This means that they’ll be more willing to communicate with each other in the target language, even if they’re self-conscious about their mistakes.
-Things move fast on the field, and students tend to place their desire to win above everything else.
+Things move fast on the playing field and students tend to place their desire to win above everything else.

 The typical strategy for leading gym classes in an immersion environment is:

-1. Explain the rules of the game or sport in the target language, and see if anyone has questions.
+- Explain the rules of the game or sport in the target language.
+Check if anyone has questions.